nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Messages that appear in these boxes indicate that the message is of a more technical nature, such as user input.

+### Structure of this document
+To help you make the most of your time, we have added a multitude of features to FAST, which will help you efficiently manage your contacts.
+As such, this user guide has been structured to help you find what you are looking for.

+In [How to use this user guide](#how-to-use-this-user-guide), you can learn how to most effectively read through this guide.

+In [Quick start](#quick-start), you will find simple instructions on how to quickly begin using FAST.

+In [Features](#features), you can find documentation on how to use the features available in FAST.

+In [FAQs](#faqs), you may find answers to questions or problems you might have while using FAST.

+In [Command summary](#command-summary), you will find a summary of the commands available in FAST.

+In [Glossary](#glossary), you will find useful descriptions and meanings of terms used in this document.

 ## **Quick start**